 And it is not a bad habit to check their bag before they go home once in a while.
 If you do it openly, straightforward and from the first day it is not seen as an ugly habit by them and it keeps them honest.
 They feel that you do not need the things you do not use every day, they do need them.
 And if you have two of them, you do not need the second one.

 Most domestic employees in Costa Rica are Nicaraguan.
 They will ask for more vacation days than they have accumulated, to go to Nicaragua during Christmas time.

 Many housekeepers do not come back in the new year at all or several months late.
 So do not pay them more “Aguinaldo” and vacation days than they deserve.
 They see responsibility differently than we do and they do not feel they have an obligation to be back at work when they should.
 If by the time they get back you have found another maid, so be it, they will just find another job.

 8. Close your book

 When you stop reading your book, use a bookmarker and do not put it upside down on the page you are at.
 You will find the book closed without a marker.
 Maids in Costa Rica rarely read a book.

 Our housekeeper has been with us for 5 years now.
 She is totally honest and though we know she takes home little things once in a while, we are very happy to have her.
 Perfect maids do not exist.
 If you have an honest one who works well and listens to your suggestions, try to keep her.
 Treat her well and pay her right.

-If you can come up with even more unusual things your housekeer in Costa Rica does, feel free to post them in the comments.
+If you can come up with even more unusual things housekeepers in Costa Rica do, feel free to post them in the comments.
 If my system does not cooperate with you to do so, just send me the comments by email.
 You would be surprised how many newcomers you will help with these comments.

 If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.